Raphael Hogarth

 • Threatened class action against a technology company – instructed in relation to a threatened class action against a company in the artificial intelligence sector for alleged data breaches.

-• Company’s handling of communications data – advice on businesses’ duties in respect of requests and demands for communications data by the intelligence/security services or police made under the Investigatory Powers Act 2016.
+• Handling of communications data – advice on businesses’ duties in relation to communications data under the Investigatory Powers Act 2016.

-• Local government privacy dispute – instructed by a local authority in relation to a complex and long-running dispute with public officials concerning alleged breaches of their privacy in disclosures to the press.
+• Local government privacy dispute – instructed by a local authority in relation to a complex and long- running dispute with public officials concerning alleged breaches of their privacy in disclosures to the press.

 • Advising and acting for controllers in relation to data breach proceedings before the civil courts, and other contentious data protection issues.